KaranPatel20/python_calc/README.md

 4. Now using tuples, define position of each and every button in the calculator layout.
 5. Construct the grid layout of buttons perfectly.

+### Step-3:
+Create main.py and import sys package.

+1. Define the main function.
+2. Create and call an instance of QApplication.
+3. Show the GUI